neo-project/docs/docs/en-us/exchange/transaction.md

 `"params":[script hash, address, amount]`

-For example, to send 1 RPX to AbP3FU3YcqBrWh72nc9deyQB99eazG9XUg , construct a JSON file as follows and send it to RPC server.
+For example, to send 1000 GAS to NQbqLCGg3iZRVp89HefRzCtiuvw11se3SK , construct a JSON file as follows and send it to RPC server.

 Request Body：